Kickapoo High School (Viola, Wisconsin): Music

-In 2009, the Kickapoo High School Music Department was awarded $10,000 from The Mr. Holland's Opus Foundation for excellence in the music education program.
+In 2009, the Kickapoo High School Music Department was awarded $10,000 by the Mr. Holland's Opus Foundation for excellence in the music education program.
 The award is given to 50 poverty-level schools yearly, out of the 2000 that apply.

 Athletics

 Kickapoo High School is a member of the Ridge & Valley Conference.
 Its athletic teams are known as the Panthers.
 The school's football team reached the Wisconsin Interscholastic Athletic Association Division 6 state title game in 1989, though it lost to Augusta High School.